DevYukine/Kurasuta/README.md

 ## Cluster

-In every cluster when your code is loaded, you get access to `this.client` and `this.id`. `this.client` is an instance of the Client you provided with nearly no modifications beside the `shard` property, d.js build-in ShardClientUtil is replaced by [No Final Name]'s one.
+In every cluster when your code is loaded, you get access to `this.client` and `this.id`. `this.client` is an instance of the Client you provided with nearly no modifications beside the `shard` property, d.js build-in ShardClientUtil is replaced by kurasuta's one.

 ### ShardClientUtil